emrgnt-cmplxty/automata/automata/docs/core/agent/open_ai_agent_tool_builder.rst

-OpenAIAgentToolBuilder
+OpenAIAgentToolkit
 ======================

 Overview
 --------

-``OpenAIAgentToolBuilder`` is an abstract class for creating tools for use with OpenAI providers.
+``OpenAIAgentToolkit`` is an abstract class for creating tools for use with OpenAI providers.
 Tools are constructs designed to execute tasks during a conversation, or within an iteration of an AI model.
-``OpenAIAgentToolBuilder`` provides a framework for defining such tools to enable interaction with OpenAI-based agents effectively.
+``OpenAIAgentToolkit`` provides a framework for defining such tools to enable interaction with OpenAI-based agents effectively.

 This abstract class defines two core methods: ``build_for_open_ai`` and ``can_handle``.
-The ``build_for_open_ai`` method is an abstract method and, therefore, must be implemented by any class that inherits from ``OpenAIAgentToolBuilder``.
+The ``build_for_open_ai`` method is an abstract method and, therefore, must be implemented by any class that inherits from ``OpenAIAgentToolkit``.
 This method as designed to return a list of ``OpenAITool`` objects.
 The ``can_handle`` method is a class-level method used to check if a given ``tool_manager`` matches the tool type associated with a particular builder.

-``OpenAIAgentToolBuilder`` is used in the context of the Automata project, an undertaking that integrates OpenAI’s GPT-3 model with additional tools and logic to create a more interactive, and rich AI experience.
+``OpenAIAgentToolkit`` is used in the context of the Automata project, an undertaking that integrates OpenAI’s GPT-3 model with additional tools and logic to create a more interactive, and rich AI experience.